 Feel free to adjust the following text as you wish:

 “Hap and Leonard: The Two-Bear Mambo” was the best season that the show has ever had.
 The story of the guys going to racist Grovetown to find Florida was just the setup for a complex and engaging mystery.
-The ending is something the fans will be talking about this one for years.
+The ending is something the fans will be talking about years.

 The one thing that you all have to know is how socially relevant the show was this year.
 The Grovetown racism, a missing black woman, and the struggle to understand how such evil works forced so many conversations from viewers.
 These were conversations that this country needed right now.
 “Hap and Leonard” was like therapy.

 For those reasons and many more, I am asking you to renew the show for a fourth season.
 You can’t just stop the show after the best and most socially relevant season its ever had.
 Seasons 1 and 2 were the guys finding their stride.
 In “Two-Bear Mambo,” everything finally came together.
-So, give us a fourth season of the guys, and we can once again at their best.
+So, give us a fourth season of the guys, and we can once again enjoy them at their best.

 A Hap and Leonard Fan Always,